 All new builds recently completed or planned for have been fitted with energy efficient heating and lighting.
-The heating control system at FCC, all the boilers at Faringdon Junior School and the roof at Longcot and Fernham were replaced during the year.
+The replacement of windows at Buckland Primary, we have installed smart meters across all sites and increased video conferencing technology for staff meetings, to reduce the need for travel between sites.